50+ Best Ethical and Sustainable Clothing Brands

 price point: $

-Secondhand clothing for women and kids including clothing, shoes and accessories.
+type of clothing: Secondhand clothing for women and kids including clothing, shoes, and accessories.

-They sell secondhand hand clothing and are partnered with the Circular Fashion Fund to try and close the loop in the fashion industry.
+sustainability: They sell secondhand clothing and are partnered with the Circular Fashion Fund to try and close the loop in the fashion industry.

 / shop thredup /